cw-0/AFK-bot-BlackOps6/README.md

 Extremely Effective at Lowering Skill Based Matchmaking and Gaining XP

 **Rewritten in C++ for speed, compatibility, and ease of use**
+> original build can be find in "originalPythonBuild" branch

 ![Nuke Medals](Assets/ImagesREADME/NukeMedals.png)